smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 - **Model**: A [Smithy Model](https://awslabs.github.io/smithy/1.0/spec/core/model.html), usually pertaining to the one in use by the customer.
 - **Runtime crate**: A crate existing within the `rust-runtime/` folder, used to implement shared functionalities that do not have to be code-generated.
 - **Service**: The [tower::Service](https://docs.rs/tower-service/latest/tower_service/trait.Service.html) trait.
 The lowest level of abstraction we deal with when making HTTP requests.
 Services act directly on data to transform and modify that data.
 A Service is what eventually turns a request into a response.
 - **Middleware**: Broadly speaking, middleware modify requests and responses.
-Concretely, these are represented as [tower](https://github.com/tower-rs/tower) by a [Layer](https://docs.rs/tower/latest/tower/layer/trait.Layer.html)/`Service` wrapping an inner `Service`.
+Concretely, these are represented as a [tower](https://github.com/tower-rs/tower) [Layer](https://docs.rs/tower/latest/tower/layer/trait.Layer.html)/`Service` wrapping an inner `Service`.
 - **Potentially sensitive**: Data that _could_ be bound to a sensitive field of a structure, for example [HTTP Binding Traits](#http-binding-traits).

 ## Background

 ### HTTP Binding Traits

-Smithy provides various [HTTP binding traits](https://awslabs.github.io/smithy/1.0/spec/core/http-traits.html).
+Smithy provides various HTTP binding traits.
 These allow protocols to configure a HTTP request by way of binding fields to parts of the request.
 For this reason sensitive data might be unintentionally leaked through logging of a bound request.

 | Trait                                                                                                        | Configurable     |
 | ------------------------------------------------------------------------------------------------------------ | ---------------- |